VdszHun/VdszHun/README.md

 **My future goals and accomplishments:**
 - [x] Basic level English Graduation (July 5, 2022 with 90% score ^^)
-- [x] Office Software and Linux secondary profession qualification (February 15, 2023, passed but don't know percentage yet)
+- [x] Office Software and Linux secondary profession qualification (February 15, 2023, passed, no details for now)
 - [ ] Graduation of basic subjects (This includes Math, World History, Literature, Hungarian and English on Advanced level) (May-June 2023)
 - [ ] Graduation of my profession (This includes IT, Networking, HTML, CSS, C# (Windows Form and Console Apps), JavaScript and MySQL) (May-June 2023)
 - [ ] B2 First (State Accredited Language Examination Certificate, the basic level) (May-June 2023)